Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Case Study

-\textbf{Test system:} The IEEE 123-bus test feeder is a radial distribution system at a nominal voltage of 4.16 kV, featuring unbalanced loading.
+Two test systems are developed based on the IEEE 123-node test feeder and the EPRI Ckt5 test feeder, as introduced below: \begin{itemize} \item The IEEE 123-bus test feeder is a radial distribution system at a nominal voltage of 4.16 kV, featuring unbalanced loading.
 In the system, there are three-phase, two-phase, and single-phase lines, making the power flow model more complex.
-To test the DOE optimization problem, we install two DERs in the test system.
+To clearly demonstrate the performance of different benchmark methods, we install two DERs in the test system.
 Table~\ref{DER configuration} outlines the locations, upper/lower active power limits, and reactive power setpoints of individual DERs.
 The system topology and DER locations are visualized in Fig~\ref{123 node}.
-We use OpenDSS~\cite{dugan_open_2010} to validate the experiment results, whose power flow solutions are considered accurate.
+We assume the following limits for the modified IEEE 123-node test feeder: $v^{\min}=0.9 \text{ p.u.}$, $v^{\max}=1.1 \text{ p.u.}$, $I^{\max}=500 \text{ A}$ and $P^{\min}=-125 \text{ kW}$. \item The EPRI Ckt5 test feeder is also a radial distribution system, with a nominal voltage of 12.47 kV.
+There are 1039 nodes, connected by three-phase, two-phase, and single-phase lines.
+In this paper, we focus on the primary side of the distribution system and aggregate the secondary network to the distribution transformer level, resulting in 591 single-phase loads.
+On top of these loads, 50 single-phase PVs are installed to validate the scalability of the proposed methods.
+The topology and the DER locations are illustrated in Fig.~\ref{ckt5}.
+The voltage limits are set to $v^{\min}=0.9 \text{ p.u.}$ and $v^{\max}=1.1 \text{ p.u.}$, respectively.
+The overloading limits and reverse power flow limits are defined according to the line code provided by the original system. \end{itemize} In the experiments, we set the weighting factors $w^{\text{v}}$, $w^{\text{ol}}$ and $w^{\text{rpf}}$ to large values, such that the optimization results coincide with the original DOE optimization problem.
+OpenDSS~\cite{dugan_open_2010}, whose power flow solutions are considered accurate, is utilized to validate the results.
 We also use the OpenDSS model to generate 30,000 power flow snapshots for ICNNs to learn, by randomly sampling the active and reactive power of the buses.
-We assume the following limits for the modified IEEE 123-node test feeder: $v^{\min}=0.9 \text{ p.u.}$, $v^{\max}=1.1 \text{ p.u.}$, $I^{\max}=500 \text{ A}$ and $P^{\min}=-125 \text{ kW}$.
-The active and reactive load profiles are synthesized based on smart meter data in the Midwest U.S. The power profiles of DERs are synthesized from a solar farm and an electric vehicle charging station in the Midwest U.S.
+For each snapshot, a random load level is first selected, ranging from zero to 1.2 times the aggregated spot load provided by the original test case.
+A local generation level is then randomly selected from $[0,1.1]$ times of the load level.
+Then the loads and local generations are randomly distributed across the nodes.
+In this way, we simulate operation scenarios with both light/heavy loading levels and low/high DER penetration levels.
+Note that the number of DERs and their locations are not fixed when generating training data.
+Thus, the trained ICNNs learn the power flow equations, without assuming specific DER configurations, enabling them to generalize effectively under varying load profiles and DER settings, without the need for retraining.
+The proposed ICNNs demonstrate satisfactory accuracy in the dataset, as shown in the next subsection.
+The active and reactive load profiles are synthesized based on smart meter data in the Midwest U.S. The power profiles of DERs are synthesized from solar farms and electric vehicle charging stations in the Midwest U.S.